 Fact: Snakes are obligate carnivores.
 As in, they need the nutrients from eating whole animals in order to live.
 Vegetarian and vegan alternatives will put them on a path of dying slowly and painfully due to severe malnutrition.
 And for the record, corn snakes don’t eat corn and milk snakes don’t drink milk.

 Myth: Turtles and tortoises can’t feel their shell.

 Fact: Turtles and tortoises can feel their shells very well!
 Just because your head is hard doesn’t mean you can’t feel it; the same goes for turtles and tortoises.
 Practices such as drilling a hole in the shell to install a leash or handle, or even knocking on the shell, is extremely painful for the animal.

-Myth: Reptiles need friends and playtime to be happy.
+Myth: Reptiles need friends to be happy.

 Myth: All snakes are venomous.